constellation-daq/Constellation/docs/application_development/functionality/configuration_sections.md

 ## Reconfiguring

-When implementing to reconfigure a satellite, it is important to keep the assumptions Constellation makes in mind.
+It is important to keep the assumptions Constellation makes in mind when implementing to reconfigure a satellite.
 These assumptions are:

 - Reconfiguring does not re-initialize the satellite, it only changes parameters